Sergio-GG/push_pull_check/README.md

-Hello world for Github repository
+# Hello world for Github repository
-Nice to meet you.
+# Nice to meet you.
 Hello  my local computer.
+# Connection detected